jitsi/jitsi-videobridge/doc/simulcast.md

 	  ...
 	</content>

-The order of the sources in the ssrc simulcast group is important and must be from lowest to highest quality.
+The order of the sources in the simulcast ssrc-group is important and must be from lowest to highest quality.

 Data Channel Notifications & Commands